 Autistic Pride Day, on the 18th June, is a growing grassroots initiative by the Autistic community.
 It is a day initiated and led by Autistics individuals themselves to celebrate their neurodiversity.
 It is distinctly separate from the Autism Awareness Day / week held in April each year, which tends to focus on Autism from a… Continue reading Autistic Pride: I am Proud of Who I Am

 A Mum Describe’s her Child’s Severe Autism from Two Very Different Perspectives.

 A mum describes her very high support needs Autistic child from two very different perspectives.

-Cadence shares with the The I CAN Network what Autism means to her - it’s challenges, benefits and what her perfect world would look like.
 When did you get diagnosed with Autism?
 Have your feelings towards Autism changed since then?
 I was diagnosed Autistic when I was little.
-It’s something I’ve always known, so I… Continue reading Autistic Girl Describes What Autism Means to Her
+It’s something I’ve always known, so I don’t know what it’s like not to know I have Autism.Some people call my Autism ‘Classic Autism’ and they think it’s a bad thing.
+But… Continue reading Autistic Girl Describes What Autism Means to Her

-It’s not uncommon to see small children at the local shopping center, pretending to be all manner of things – animals, superhero’s, fairy’s and cowboys, just to name a few.
-It was only last week Cadence and I saw a pint-sized gold fish traversing the aisle of our local shop!
-But what of ‘bigger kids’?… Continue reading Sometimes when ‘stuff’ happens, you just have to be a dog!
+It’s not uncommon to see small children at the local shopping centre pretending to be all manner of things – animals, superhero’s, fairy’s and cowboys - just to name a few.
+It was only last week my little Miss nine and I saw a pint-sized gold fish traversing the aisle of our local shop!
+Typically,… Continue reading Sometimes when ‘stuff’ happens, you just have to be a dog!